 The instructions will involve funneling money from a compromised bank account controlled by the scammer, into the target’s bank account; this is done via Interac e-Transfer or with a cheque.
 The target will then be instructed to withdraw most of the transferred money, with the difference being the target’s compensation.
-The target is then requested to use the withdrawn money to purchase bitcoins at a Bitcoin ATM and send the BTC to the scammer's wallet address.
+The target is then requested to use the withdrawn money to purchase cryptocurrency at a Bitcoin ATM and send it to the scammer's wallet address.
 When the compromised bank account holder discovers money missing, they will report it to their local authorities, who will ask the bank to reverse the transaction.
 After the transaction is reversed, the target will be left at a loss, having already withdrawn the money sent to them.

 Prevention: Stay Alert

 The majority of jobs will require a physical presence for an interview.
 Always be skeptical when being offered a job.
 Be particularly cautious of any jobs that claim to be ‘remote’ or ‘work-from-home’.
 Be wary of any job offers made on-the-spot, through an email or a phone call, and without an interview.
 It is also very important that you never accept money transfers from anyone you do not know.
 Most certainly, the chances are that the funds are coming from a compromised bank account.
 A job will also most certainly never involve conducting business out of a target’s personal bank account.
 Any job that is easy to obtain, with easy pay, is most likely too good to be true.
 It is always good to have a healthy dose of skepticism.

 - A job offering without an interview or a formal hiring process should be considered a red flag.
 Always meet with the people you are in contact with confirm your potential employer is legitimate.